Translate

 The Regulative Principle

 I grew up in a country Baptist church.
 It had many advanced Bible students.
 On the other hand, we were simple unsophisticated folks.
 Knowledge of the Bible came from the Bible and the study of it.
 No sophisticated scholars with dangling degrees and no talk in fancy seminary terms to describe and categorize.
 The people basically held the “regulative principle” without having ever heard of it.
 If any had ever heard of it, they did not speak of it.
 They spoke of believing the Bible and “doing what the New Testament church did.”
 However, this was never articulated in some overarching principle like the regulative principle.
 I don’t fault my forefathers.
 I am a product of their faith (and glad of it).
-They never read the words “regulative principle” in the Bible, but they understand the simplicity of taking the Bible alone for a rule of faith and practice.
+They never read the words “regulative principle” in the Bible, but they understood the simplicity of taking the Bible alone for a rule of faith and practice.
 Nevertheless, that simplicity began to break down under the assault of a modern post-World War II era that arrived with a vengeance.
 The simple life of farm folk was no longer sufficient to hold the interest of the rising generation.
 Preachers were now as often products of the seminary as products of the local church pews.
 Moreover, the simple “doing what the New Testament church did” did not suffice for those of greater ambition who realized we actually didn’t always do what the New Testament church did.
 So why did we, for example, immerse believers but not hold all things in common?

 I spent a great part of my early ministry trying to understand why we had done what I instinctively believed was right – try to follow the example of the apostles and the New Testament churches.
 It was, for all intents as purposes, the regulative principle.
 The Regulative Principle of Worship is a principle derived from and implicit in the Second Commandment, that God and not man ordains how He will be worshipped.
 Along the way, I would find this principle articulated in plentiful parts and various vocabulary.
 This was in contrast to the normative principle.